 The two most minimal horses had follicular keratosis - one was the mother to the most extreme, the other the sister.

 The 3 moderately curly horses had normal skin in this sampling, including a recessive with full mane and tail.
 All three were fairly old horses - at least 10 years older than the next oldest horse.

 No definitive conclusions could be drawn from such a small sampling.
 There was no one common trait to all curly horses and the horses with the most desirable moderate curl had no instantly obvious variation from normal.
 Because there are two unrelated variations so far, it is probable that there are at least two different genes functioning, which when combined leads to the stringtail extreme.

 German study- Is the Curly horse hypoallergenic click title for articles and study results

 In Sept 2010, ICHO refunded new work with Dr Cothran for a new complete gene scan of the Curlies DNA in hopes of locating the Curly hair gene.
-Once we get word on the results we will report them here.
-The new scan used a disk chip which gives more detailed information, so we are hopeful the gene maybe found.
-We will keep you posted.
 3/15/15 Update- Additional genetic study is underway for the ongoing hunt for the Curly coat gene/s.
 Much progress has been made but more genetic study is needed before we know the whole story about our Curly coat genes and what makes our Curly horses curly!
-3/5/16 Update- Our next group of test horses is under way to find more genetic information about Curly gene/s.
+3/5/16 Update- Our next group of test horses is under way to find the Curly gene/s of the Curly Jim gaited line.
 Stay tuned for more info as it is becomes available.